mariia-kiliushina/femme/backlog.md

 - ~~Calendar initial value is wrong~~
 - ~~Higlight in green those that are selected~~
 - ~~Create modal window component~~
+- ~~Record updating? or creation once again?~~
+- ~~Add UI for pills intake~~
 - Highlight those days with no flows but with some records with dots but not a color
-- Record updating? or creation once again?
+- Make icons diabaled for pressing (and/or shoe loading indicator) when loading
 - Create Text/Numeric inputs
 - Create user profile component
 - Create auto sorting for imports
 - Change ordering rule for backend symptoms, moods etc.
 - Add names for symptoms (not clear what does a picture mean)
-- Add UI for pills intake
 - Integrate with iOS Health App
 - Locale for datepicker depends on language
 - Group times to separate them from dates
-- Blur pill's name when unfocused
+- Blur pill's name input when unfocused

 <!-- ## 3.
 Additional functionality